 I was tired.
 A LOT!
 Not to mention the fact that we just moved to a new state, new church, new community…and we were in the process of buying and building our new home.

-So, this was a time that I needed a Bible study that didn’t demand as much time.
+So, this was a time that I needed a Bible study or devotion that didn’t demand as much time.
 The Praise SOAP method of Bible Study was such a blessing during this season.

 What is the SOAP Method of Bible Study?